tomjspain/mecPortal-experiment1/_applications/gem_gemcap_pdac.md

 <p>
-The GEM model and the details of the data used to build the model can be found here:
+The GEM model and the details of the data used to build the model can be found
-<a href="../models/pdac_gem.html">Visit GEM model</a>
+<a href="../models/pdac_gem.html">here</a>
 </p>